Dave Krinsky

-David Krinsky (born February 27, 1963) is an American television and film writer and producer.
+David Krinsky (born February 27, 1963) is an American writer and producer.

 Early life

 Born and raised in Boston, Massachusetts.
 He then moved with his family to Fort Lauderdale, Florida as a teen, later attended the University of North Carolina at Chapel Hill, and co-created the first student produced comedy show on UNC Student Television.
 He is Jewish.

 Career

 Krinsky began his career as a writer for the humor magazine National Lampoon, together with John Altschuler, whom he met and began collaborating creatively with while at UNC Chapel Hill, which became a collaboration that continued in the years to come.
 After selling their screenplays to Warner Brothers, Universal and Studio Canal Plus, they moved to Hollywood and began working as assistant producers for the HBO series The High Life.
-In 1997, Altschuler and Krinsky became writers on 20th Century Fox's King of the Hill.
+In 1997, Altschuler and Krinsky became writers on King of the Hill.
 They worked there for 13 years and ran the show for the final seven seasons.

 In 2008, they formed Ternion Productions, a film and television production company with Mike Judge.
 In 2009, Krinsky, Judge, and Altschuler co-created the show The Goode Family.
 In 2011, they executive produced and wrote several episodes of MTV’s return of Beavis and Butt-head.